 Image 16.2 – Assign Baselines

 The last step is to have P6 display the calculated variances for you.
 To do this, simply add columns to the activity table (right-click> columns) and pick the variance-related fields that best suit your reporting needs.
 Options include columns like “Variance – BL Project Duration” and “Variance – BL Project Labor Cost”.17 CREATING CUSTOM UNITS OF MEASURE

 By default, Primavera has only a few options to choose from when it comes to defining and assigning Units Of Measure (UoM) for material resources in the schedule.
 This is a very common issue that you might encounter in virtually every project you work on, as materials (and therefore their units) can widely vary depending on project type, cost-management requirements, measuring conventions, etc.

 In order to create custom UoMs, go to Admin>Admin Categories.
 On the Admin Categories window, go to the Units of Measure tab.
-Select “Add” and assign your custom unit an abbreviation and name.
-The new UoM will be listed in the dropdown menu when creating or modifying material resources, as show in Image 17.1 below.
+Select “Add” and assign your custom unit, an abbreviation, and name.
+The new UoM will be listed in the dropdown menu when creating or modifying material resources, as shown in Image 17.1 below.